Sanguisorba

 Sanguisorba is a genus of flowering plants in the family Rosaceae native to the temperate regions of the Northern Hemisphere.
 The common name is burnet.

 Description

 The plants are herbaceous perennials or small shrubs.
-The stems grow to 50–200 cm tall and have a cluster of basal leaves, with further leaves arranged alternately up the stem.
-The leaves are pinnate, 5–30 cm long, with 7-25 leaflets, the leaflets with a serrated margin.
+The stems grow to tall and have a cluster of basal leaves, with further leaves arranged alternately up the stem.
+The leaves are pinnate, long, with 7–25 leaflets, the leaflets with a serrated margin.
 Young leaves grow from the crown in the center of the plant.
 The flowers are small, produced in dense clusters 5–20 mm long; each flower has four very small petals, white to red in colour.